muhsan-javed/Weather/README.md

 - 1-day forecast with predicted high and low temperatures for each day
 - Detailed information such as humidity, wind speed, and chance of precipitation
 - Toggle between different units of measurement (e.g. Celsius and Fahrenheit)
-- Location-based weather alerts and push notifications for severe weather conditions
+- Location-based weather alerts and push notifications for severe weather conditions {Android 11 12 13}
 - Additional information such as sunrise and sunset times, moon phase, and UV index.

 # Installation